farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws.md

 Setting up and running Hubble is easy and doesn't require any technical skills.

-It usually takes less than 30 minutes of work and 2 hours of sync time.
+It usually takes less than 30 minutes to complete the whole process.

 By the end of this tutorial you will know how to:
 - [Setup an AWS EC2 instance suitable for running Hubble](#set-up-aws-ec2)